zhoujunhao/lightweight-CNN-FC/README.md

 - Graphics: NVIDIA GTX 1050
 - OS: Ubuntu 16.04

-It is worth mentioning that Jetson TX2 module is mainly designed for MEC with small size and low power consumption.
-This embedded platform features an integrated 256-core NVIDIA Pascal GPU, a hex-core ARMv8 CPU, and 8GB of LPDDR4 memory.

 **MEC: Jetson TX2 Module**
 - Processor: ARM Cortex-A57 + NVIDIA Denver2
 - Memory (RAM): 8 GB